 Joyce Scott: Kickin’ It With the Old Masters is really the only show I remember.
 This was the show where Joyce Scott infiltrated the BMA’s collection with beadwork, paintings, and sculpture.
 It was brazen and obnoxious, it was colorful and celebratory.
 The BMA was alive, not just with curious patrons wanting to visit this unusual exhibit, but with interpretive dancers, singers, and performance.
 This was the exhibit to see here in Baltimore.
 Joyce is definitely a Baltimore treasure.

-This was the year the Walters Art Gallery finished its rennovation of the Centre Street Entrance with a contemporary glass and steel structure.
+This was the year the Walters Art Museum finished its rennovation of the Centre Street Entrance with a contemporary glass and steel structure.
 I love the giant doors on Charles Street, but this four story glass entry is inviting, light-filled, and incorporates the permanent collection into the actual structure.
 A step up for the Walters and a giant set of stairs for the rest of us.
 Oh, and the Manet show wasn’t too shabby, either.

 Does anyone remember this three person show at MAP?
 Three full rooms of sensational installation work by local artists Tabatha Tucker, Ming-Yi Sung, and Lisa Dillin.
-This was my first visit to Maryland Art Place I believe – my graduate program at MICA held an event at MAP.
+This was my first visit to Maryland Art Place I believe – my graduate program at MICA held an event there.
 These installations were all unique – Dillin’s room of giant baby toys, Ming-Yi Sung’s lorax-esque forrest and animals, and Tabitha Tucker’s giant ‘brick’ mattress-couch thingy – but tactile and weird enough to resonate together, too.
 This show made a lasting impression on me and just shows how an innovative and professional space, our own MAP, continues to be a shining ray of light for regional and local artists.

 A couple of things: Beautiful Losers at the Contemporary Museum, Slide Show at the BMA, the invention of the much needed and loved Current Space, and Larry Scott and Don Griffin at the Sub-Basement Studios.
 Enough said.
 This was also the year that Radar, the pocket-sized bi-montly guide to art and culture in Baltimore edited by Jack Livingston made a huge splash.
 Art mavens are still waiting dutifully for this publication to return.
 Pretty please???
 Check out its online incarnation, Radar Redux, here.